shuvom-s/shuvom-s.github.io/_pages/about.md

 I am grateful for the support of the [Hertz Fellowship](https://www.hertzfellowship.org/) and the [NSF GRFP](https://www.nsfgrfp.org/).
 You can find my CV [here](/assets/pdf/cv_jan25.pdf).
 I enjoy writing, and you can find my blog posts [here](/blog).
 You can contact me at ssadhuka [at] mit [dot] edu.

+## Non-research, non-writing projects
+A small [website](https://songembeddings.netlify.app/) to visualize embeddings of song lyrics for my own Spotify.
+Also includes a sparse autoencoder to interpret the embeddings.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.